pp4rs/DEPRECATED-installation-guide/docs/pandoc.md

     Right-click on Computer.
 Then go to "Properties" and select the tab "Advanced System Settings".
 Choose "Environment Variables" and select "Path" from the list of system variables.

+    Check whether the following path has been added:

+            ;C:\Users\username\AppData\Local\Pandoc

-    If you accepted all defaults during your installation, and didn't have any other non-default setting prior to starting this guide, copy and paste the following string without spaces at the start or end:
+    If it has not been, and you accepted all defaults during your installation, and didn't have any other non-default setting prior to starting this guide, copy and paste the following string without spaces at the start or end:

-            ;C:\Program Files (x86)\Pandoc\
+            ;C:\Users\username\AppData\Local\Pandoc

     After you have done this, open a **new** terminal and try and verify your install.